Creating Custom Pandoc Readers in Lua

 end

-Extensions that are neither enabled nor disabled in the Extensions
+Extensions that are neither enabled nor disabled in the

-field are treated as
+field are treated as unsupported by the

-the command line will lead to an error.
+will lead to an error.

 Example: plain text reader